kyusulamita/2008-FSA-NY-BCPMO/README.md

 # 0420-BCP

 Hello!
-This is where Sulamita and Noot will put all the material for BCP.
+This is where Sulamita and Noor will put all the material for BCP.
 If any of the links don't work don't hesitate to slack us and let us know.

 <!-- [![Run on Repl.it](https://repl.it/badge/github/kyusulamita/0420-BCP)](https://repl.it/github/kyusulamita/0420-BCP) -->